Crystal Karakochuk, PhD, RD; Principal Investigator

 Brock is a Registered Dietitian who completed his PhD in Human Nutrition under the supervision of Dr. Karakochuk in September 2023.
 Brock previously completed his graduate dietetic internship at the Hospital for Sick Children (SickKids) (2014), MSc in Human Nutrition at McGill University (2012), and his BSc at St. Francis Xavier University (2010).
 As a dietitian who has had a career in clinical nutrition at SickKids, working in the areas of Gastroenterology/Hepatology/Nutrition, Rheumatology, Critical Care, and Physiology & Experimental Medicine, his primary research interests lie in infant/child health, micronutrients, and in optimizing clinical care and health outcomes of paediatric populations.

 His PhD research examined the effectiveness of folic acid supplementation in children with sickle cell disease, an inherited blood disorder.
 The findings from his clinical trial provide evidence to inform nutritional management and supplementation practices in Canadian children living with this disease.
-Brock is now starting a postdoctoral fellowship at BC Children’s Hospital and pursing a clinician-scientist position in pediatric nutrition and food allergy.
+Brock is a postdoctoral fellow at BC Children’s Hospital (CIHR Postdoctoral Fellowship and IMPACT Fellowship) and pursing a clinician-scientist position in pediatric nutrition and food allergy.

 Dr. Kelsey Cochrane, PhD Human Nutrition, 2023